 Get the current Hostinger deal (hostinger.com/in) →

-Pricing accurate as of May 2026.
-Promotional rates apply to initial term only — always check renewal pricing before committing to a long term.
+Pricing accurate as of June 2026.
+Promotional rates apply to initial term only, always check renewal pricing before committing to a long term.